See your personalised rates

 Your loan eligibility won’t necessarily be affected by the fact you’re an apprentice, but lenders do take into account your annual income, the reliability of your payments and your credit history.

 If you can demonstrate a reliable annual income and a history of responsible borrowing, you may still be eligible for a traditional personal loan with a more favourable rate.
-If you can show evidence that your apprenticeship is likely to transition into full-time employment during the term of the loan, this could also support your application.
+If you can show evidence that your apprenticeship is likely to transition into full-time employment during the loan’s term, this could also support your application.

 Most students have to operate on a shoestring budget, but when a financial shortfall hits, thankfully there are a number of options to consider.